mozillascience/studyGroup/lessons/r-pkg/lesson.md

 This will output a message to the R console, telling you how to use the `dplyr` package functions.
 It also adds `dplyr` to the Import section of the DESCRIPTION file.
-You also need to append `dplyr::` to each `dplyr` function.
+You also need to prefix `dplyr::` to each `dplyr` function.
 So, if we create a new function:

 ```r